 In Florida, a business operating under a fictitious name will need to register for a Fictitious Business Name.
 Learn more about what a DBA is, who needs one, and how to register.

 What is a Fictitious Business Name?

 A Fictitious Business Name, typically known as a DBA or Doing Business As, and sometimes as a Trade Name, or Assumed Name, is a name used by a business that is different from the legal name of the business.

-When a business wants to operate under a name other than their legal name, the state of Florida, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Florida, like most states, requires the business to register their business name.
 The registration requirement was created under Florida Statutes § 865.09 to protect consumers from business owners hiding anonymously behind the name of a business.